 - Ryanair: 44 lbs.

-Airlines will also charge additional fees if your checked luggage is oversized, so make sure to measure your luggage first!
+Note: Airlines will also charge additional fees if your checked luggage is oversized so make sure to measure your luggage first!

 What Are the Fees for Overweight Luggage?

-The actual amount differs between airlines and is based on your class, the actual weight, and the region where you’re flying to.
-Additionally, no airlines will usually accept luggage over 100 lbs, no matter how much you’re willing to pay.
+The actual amount differs between airlines and is based on your class, the actual weight, and the region where you’re flying.
+Keep in mind that most airlines won’t accept luggage over 100 lbs, no matter how much you’re willing to pay.

 Here are the fees for overweight baggage for the most common airlines:

 But for any future flights, I would instead recommend getting a cheap luggage scale.
-They’re really light, and you can just pack one inside one of the smaller compartments of your suitcase and forget about it.
+They’re light and you can just pack it inside one of the smaller compartments of your suitcase.
 If you purchase too many souvenirs, alcohol, or snacks on the way back, you’ll be able to make sure that your bag isn’t overweight.
+That way, you can be sure that you won’t have to discard things you truly want to keep.

-Personally, I use the Etekcity Digital Luggage Scale from Amazon, and I don’t think that any pricier ones are worth it.
-I’d recommend it for anyone who doesn’t have a luggage scale yet because it makes life so much easier.
+I use the Etekcity Digital Luggage Scale from Amazon, and I don’t think that the pricier ones are worth it.
+I’d recommend it for anyone who doesn’t have a luggage scale yet because it makes your life so much easier.
+Consider purchasing one before your next flight!